drug-design/course/docs/chapters/protein-structure.md

 #### Four-Helix Bundle

-The "Four-Helix Bundle", in which 4 &alpha;-helices are packed together, is another type of common super-secondary structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/four-helix-bundle-26ecb4e4'><i class='fa fa-play' aria-hidden='true'></i></button>The "Four-Helix Bundle", in which 4 &alpha;-helices are packed together, is another type of common super-secondary structure.
 This motif has several topologies, as can be seen here.
 Typically the tight packing of the helices is a result of the amphipathic nature of the helices that puts hydrophobic residues in the interface between the helices and the polar side chains on the outside surface.
 *[amphipathic]: With both hydrophilic and hydrophobic properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer